-It can be easily determined when the topology image contained within the topology database of a station is complete and consistent by examining the image contents.
-Generally speaking, when the contents of the topology image show station information for each station described in the link information of another station, then the image is complete.
-For each ringlet, when the contents of the local topology image show that all stations on that ringlet are connected to each other in a logical ring or bus (broken ring), or show an isolated station, then the topology image is consistent.
+It can be easily determined when an image is complete and consistent by examining the image contents.
+When the contents of the local topology image show station information for each station described in the link information of another station, then the image is complete.
+For each ringlet, when the contents of the local topology image show that all stations on that ringlet are connected to each other in a logical ring, bus (broken ring), or isolated station, then the topology image is consistent.